 The SEO tool keeps track of internal links between your content on a particular topic.
 Internal links are important for SEO.
 Search engines use crawlers to become familiar with different websites, and internal links help lead a crawler from one page in your cluster to your pillar page.
 This helps search engines better recognize your website's authority on the topic.
 Learn more about content strategy.

 In the upper right, click Update to take your changes live.

 Return to the Content Performance tab in the SEO tool:

-In your HubSpot account, navigate to Marketing > Planning and Strategy > SEO.
+In your HubSpot account, navigate to Marketing > Website > SEO.